 Bottom line: When choosing canned vegetables, look for "low-sodium" or "no salt added" on the label.
 Compare brands to find the lowest sodium option.
 When preparing canned vegetables, drain them and then heat in water.

 Canned beans and meats are helpful when you don't have much time for meal preparation.
 Just like canned vegetables, though, canned beans and meats are high in sodium.
 A cup of canned chicken has 275mg sodium, compared to a cup of skinless chicken breast, which has 100mg.

-Bottom line: When choosing canned beans or meats, look for "low-sodium" or "no salt added" on the label, and compare brands to find the lowest sodium option.
+Bottom line: When choosing canned beans or meats, look for "low-sodium" or "no salt added" on the label.
+Compare brands to find the lowest sodium option.
 When preparing canned beans or meat, drain and rinse before using in a recipe.

-For more on using canned foods, search the online recipes at Mealtime.org.
+For ways to use canned foods, search the online recipes at Mealtime.org.
 Read more about storing canned food from the Food Safety Team.